October 17, 2025audio transcriptiontranscribe audio filespeech to textaudio to text

 Turning Your Audio Into Text With AI

-Once you’re inside the app, getting started is refreshingly straightforward—just select an audio file, or drag and drop it directly into the Paraspeech window, and transcription begins immediately.
+Once you’re inside the app, getting started is refreshingly straightforward - choose an audio or video file, or drag and drop it directly into the Paraspeech window, and transcription begins.

-This is where the magic really happens.
-There’s no project setup or extra steps to slow you down, and it handles all the usual suspects—MP3, WAV, MP4 and M4A—without a hitch.
-The streamlined workflow removes unnecessary friction and lets you focus on what matters: quickly turning your audio into accurate, editable text.
+This is where the workflow gets practical.
+There’s no project setup to manage, and the file picker calls out the formats most people use: WAV, MP3, M4A, AAC, MOV, and MP4.
+The streamlined workflow removes unnecessary friction and lets you focus on turning your audio into editable text you can review.

 Let's walk through a common scenario.
 Say you just wrapped up a 30-minute podcast interview.
 The old way meant blocking out a few hours just for the mind-numbing task of typing it all out.
 Now, you just drop that recording in, hit transcribe, and let the AI do the heavy lifting on your own machine.